 Program Overview

-This Electrical Techniques program focuses on building a working knowledge of electricity and electronics in relation to residential and commercial electrician applications.
-Students will develop skills and competencies in electrical theory, network cabling, electrical system installation and electrical workplace safety.
+The Electrical Techniques one-year certificate program builds your working knowledge of electricity and electronics in relation to residential and commercial electrician applications.
+You’ll develop skills and competencies in electrical theory, network cabling, electrical system installation and electrical workplace safety.

 Full Description

-The Electrical Techniques program covers installation, testing, maintenance, analysis and troubleshooting of specified electrical circuits, equipment and systems under the supervision of a qualified person.
-Throughout the program, students will learn to apply health and safety standards to their work, and perform tasks in accordance with the standards of the Canadian Electrical Code.
+The one-year Electrical Techniques certificate program covers installation, testing, maintenance, analysis and troubleshooting of electrical circuits, equipment and systems under the supervision of a qualified person.
+You’ll learn to apply health and safety standards to your work, and perform tasks under the standards of the Canadian Electrical Code.

 Program Learning Outcomes